URL Encoder & Decoder

 When should I URL encode?

-What's the difference between %20 and +?
+What is the difference between %20 and +?